YanzhaoW/cosmic_radiation/README.md

 where $\delta^2_{ab}$ is the covariance of $a$ and $b$.
 The last important value of the result is `Residual Variance`, also called "reduced $\chi^2$ value", which can be used to calculate the [confidence level](https://www.statista.com/statistics-glossary/definition/328/confidence_level/) (see the last [section](#goodness-of-fit)).

 #### Prediction error
-Once the calibration relation is determined by linear regression, a prediction of a real time value needs to be made with a channel number (with an error).
+Once the calibration relation is determined by linear regression, a prediction of a real time value needs to be made with a channel number (including an error).
 Since every single value in a physics experiment must have an error (uncertainty), the error of the predicted time value also needs to be determined.

-The following shows the mathematical derivation of the prediction error calculation:
+The following shows the mathematical derivation of the prediction error:

 First, let the capitalized letter be denoted as a random variable.
 Thus, the linear relation can be expressed as: